senthilthyagarajan/stencilled.me/content/post/2017-02-15-foursquare.md

 ```
 Once this was done the next part was to how do I visualize this data .
 Since I have been trying my hands on d3js I
-used the cleaned output from R in CSV format to display how many checkins and ratings vary for these places.
+used the cleaned output from R in CSV format to display how checkins and ratings vary for these places using bubble chart.

 {{< highlight javascript >}}